badboy/rdb-rs/README.md

 let file = File::open(&Path::new("dump.rdb"));
 let reader = BufferedReader::new(file);
-rdb::parse(reader, rdb::JSONFormatter::new())
+rdb::parse(reader, rdb::formatter::JSON::new(), rdb::filter::Simple::new());
 ```

 ### Formatter

 rdb-rs brings 4 pre-defined formatters, which can be used:

-* `PlainFormatter`: Just plain output for testing
+* `Plain`: Just plain output for testing
-* `JSONFormatter`: JSON-encoded output
+* `JSON`: JSON-encoded output
-* `NilFormatter`: Surpresses all output
+* `Nil`: Surpresses all output
-* `ProtocolFormatter`: Formats the data in [RESP](http://redis.io/topics/protocol),
+* `Protocol`: Formats the data in [RESP][],
 the Redis Serialization Protocol

-These formatters adhere to the `RdbParseFormatter` trait
-and supply a method for each possible datatype or opcode.
+These formatters adhere to the `Formatter` trait and supply a method for each possible datatype or opcode.
-Its up to the formatter to correctly handle all provided data such as
-lists, sets, hashes, expires and metadata.
+Its up to the formatter to correctly handle all provided data such as lists, sets, hashes, expires and metadata.

 ### Command-line

 rdb-rs brings a Command Line application as well.

-This application will take a RDB file as input and format it in the specified format (JSON by
+This application will take a RDB file as input and format it in the specified format (JSON by default).
-default).

 Example: